To keep us tender in this world is the hardest, yet most important thing.

 To bless our tenderness is to protect it and nourish it.

-Our tenderness is meant to be shared only with those we love who are true to us.
+Our tenderness is meant to be shared with those we love who are true to us.
 Wearing our armour of protection is needed but we should also know when and with whom to take it off.
 Share your tenderness with long touches and deep love making.
 Share it with laughter and tears.
 Share it with long intentional conversations and whispers of sweet nothings in the ears.
 Share it with true intimacy and share it all with an open heart.
+Say “I love you” even when you think they know; say love, say love anyway, say love despite the love.

-Our tenderness is where our greatest strength is.
-When we follow its thread of water, it leads us gently to our core where despite hardships we remained resilient and unbreakable.
+There is nothing more powerful than a heart filled with love, and our tenderness is the way towards it.
+When we follow its thread of water, it leads us gently to our core where despite hardships we remained resilient and unbreakable; like water we changed shape sometimes, from sea to vapour to rain to river to sea again, and yet our essence remained the same.
 In a way – our tenderness is our hardiness because no thing and no one was capable of destroying that part of us nor take it away.
-This is our greatest power.
+This is our greatest strength.
 This is our source of life.
 And when we allow to be tender with ourselves, we’ll also be more tender with each other.
-So call in the waters and follow yourself back to yourself; truly blessed are your tender places!
+So call in the waters, for it is in your tender places where you truly are.

 Your support means so much to me!
 Thank you wholeheartedly!